sanjaikumarv/interview-preparation-docs/Javascript.md

 * Event Handling: Responds to user actions such as clicks, mouse movements, or keyboard inputs.

-* Cross-Platform: Runs on any browser with a JavaScript engine, making it platform-independent
+* Cross-Platform-Independent: Runs on any browser with a JavaScript engine, making it platform-independent

-* Extensibility: Works well with APIs, databases, and frameworks.

 ## Common Uses of JavaScript